manoj9788/react-graphql-testing/Readme.md

 * Queries
 * Mutation

+I've used `EasyGraphQLTester` node module to help us assit in testing the GraphQL endpoints

 All the tests can be found [here](./movies-graphql/server/test/schema.test.js)

-## Client
+## Client (ReactJs)

-A React app for us to interact with the endpoints
+A React app to interact with the GraphQL endpoints from the UI

 To-do